 5.8 Listening Level

 The listening level is according to [2] Clause 8.
+The listening level is adjusted with channel-based content.

 5.9 Anchor/Reference Conditions

 All Codec Quality Characterization Tests shall include one Hidden Reference and two Anchors.
 The two Anchors are 3.5kHz and 7kHz low-pass filtered versions of the Reference condition, as described in [2] Clause 5.1.

-The Reference and Hidden Reference conditions are the source test Materials rendered to the loudspeaker setup through the Reference Renderer of the proposed Audio Profile with the coding bypassed.
+The Reference and Hidden Reference conditions are the source test Materials rendered to the loudspeaker setup through the Reference Renderer of the Audio Profile under test with the coding bypassed.

 5.10 Test Conditions

-The Test Conditions shall be generated by the Audio Profile Proponents by encoding, decoding and rendering the test Materials with the target operating points of:
+The Test Conditions shall be generated by encoding, decoding and rendering the test Materials with the target operating points of:

 128 kbps (for First Order Ambisonics contents only)